GabsEdits/gxbs.dev/pages/blog/posts/changing-up-my-website.md

 I recently did a project called **Aplós**, and you can check out the blog about it [here](./behind-aplós).

-**TL;DR**: Made it with Vitepress, and it was a breeze to use.
+**TL;DR**: Made it with VitePress, and it was a breeze to use.
 Got me thinking, why not redo my website with a focus on making it easy to read?
 As I didn't really pay attention to that when I built the old one about 2 years ago.

 You might wonder, why not just tweak the old one (Gabs Website 3.0)?
 Well, it's not that good of an idea.
 Plus, it's a pain to add new stuff, being a Vue Single Page thingy, and even worse, Vue CDN, which I never understood how to make use of.
 Tried fixing just the backend, but no luck.